shyanta/minor-web-app-from-scratch/srv/w3-assignment-1-ajax/README.md

 ```

 #### If the response failed use this
+- id="failed" when the API gives no data.
+- class="hide" hide by default (need to style in CSS).

 ```html
 <section id="failed" class="hide">
     <h2>Failed to load the content, please try to load the page again.</h2>